[What's New?] [OverView] [BackLinks] [Table of Contents (Pre/Post)] [References]

 "We go through life on earth experiencing

-a downward proper-acceleration applied to each part of our being,
+a downward geometric-acceleration on each ounce of our being,

-whose effects may be cancelled by an upward frame-variant force
+whose effects may be cancelled by an upward proper-acceleration

 on the soles of our feet, if we wish to stand and not fall."